mja2637/Sonata/readme.txt

 3 VERSION INFO
 Created by Matt Alioto
 Some art by Jeremy McKellips
+Ships based on concept art by Amplitude Studios

 The latest version/build of the mod can always be grabbed from github at this URL: https://github.com/mja2637/Sonata/archive/master.zip